The application process.

 Attend an information event.

 Finding out about teacher training can be a confusing and daunting task as there are so many routes available.
 The first steps can be made a lot easier by attending information events.
 We hold information evenings throughout the year where you will find out about our programmes as well as having the opportunity to ask questions.
+Click here to view our event dates and book an event.

 In addition to these events we also offer taster days where potential applicants can visit some of our partner schools, meet some former trainees and find out about what it is like to train with The National Forest Teaching School.